How to Day Trade with Bracket Orders – Video Example

-Believe it or not, many traders do not have these levels identified before they enter a trade.
+Believe it or not, many traders do not have these levels identified before they enter a trade and it's a quick way to end your trading career.
 The problem with "feeling" your way through it is that when you get it wrong it can lead to some serious consequences.

 The entry is the one thing most people get right, but factoring in the risk of the trade is just an afterthought.
 This is where bracket orders can play a tremendous role in helping improve your trading results.

 The structure of the order itself forces you to think in these terms.